 Scatter the toasted almonds over the Coronation filling before serving, along with some chopped coriander or cilantro for a fresh, flavorful finish.

-First, toast the spices [cinnamon, ginger, curry powder] in a dry pan.
+Step 1: First, toast the spices [cinnamon, ginger, curry powder] in a dry non-stick fry pan or skillet.

-Next, combine the vegan mayonnaise, mango chutney, tomato paste, vegan yogurt, chickpeas, kidney beans, and dried apricots in a bowl, and stir through the toasted spices.
+Step 2: Next, add the vegan mayonnaise, mango chutney, tomato paste, vegan yogurt, cooked chickpeas & kidney beans, and chopped dried apricots in a bowl.

-Place the mixture into the refrigerator to chill.
+Step 4: Place the coronation bean mixture into the refrigerator to chill.

-Next, using the same pan as the spices were toasted in [don't wash beforehand as the spices will nicely flavour the almond slices] toast the almonds until they are tinged with brown edges.
+Step 1: Using the same pan as the spices were toasted in [don't wash beforehand as the spices will nicely flavour the flaked almonds] toast the almonds until they are tinged with brown edges.

-The meat-free Coronation Chicken can be served as a salad or side dish without bread, rolls or tortilla wraps.
-Simply load up a salad bowl with the filling and scatter the toasted almonds over and sprinkle some chopped coriander for tasty freshness.
+The Coronation bean mixture can be served as a salad or side dish without bread, rolls or tortilla wraps.
+Load up a salad bowl with the bean mixture and scatter the toasted almonds over and sprinkle some chopped coriander for tasty freshness.
+Additionally, you could line the salad bowl with crisp salad leaves before adding the bean mixture.

-Enjoy the curried chickpeas as a tortilla wrap or sandwich filling.
-Check out the recipe notes below for tips on preparing the best tortilla wraps!
+Enjoy the curried chickpeas and kidney beans as a tortilla wrap or sandwich filling.
+Check out the recipe notes below for tips on preparing the best tortilla wraps.

 Storage